whipermr5/countmeinbot/README.md

 # countmeinbot
-Telegram bot hosted on Google App Engine that curates name lists
+Telegram bot hosted on Google App Engine that helps create polls where friends can leave their names